Submissions for books published in 2017 are now open. Deadline: November 17

-Please note: Copies of submitted books become the property of The Friends of the Saint Paul Public Library and will be donated to Minnesota public libraries following the judging process.
+Please note: Copies of submitted books become the property of The Friends of the Saint Paul Public Library and will be donated to communities throughout Minnesota following the judging process.

 Disclaimer: Members of the staff and current Board of Trustees of The Friends of the Saint Paul Public Library are not eligible to submit books, serve as judges, or receive any other recognition by the Minnesota Book Awards.